Last updated on January 20, 2023

 Rotation in Alchemy

-That being said, I do know a thing or two about finance and trading, which comes in handy for managing your MTG collections.
-Selling and buying is part of the game for most players, so knowing when to buy new cards and sets and when to sell your old cards is crucial.
-We’ll first touch on selling your paper cards first since there’s more moving parts, and then we’ll talk about managing your MTG Arena collection.
+That said, I do know a thing or two about finance and trading, which comes in handy for managing your MTG collections.
+Selling and buying are part of the game for most players, so knowing when to buy new cards and sets and when to sell your old cards is crucial.

 On Paper

 For cards that work in Commander or Modern, these sometimes see a small dip in price right around rotation, but usually rise back up to more than what they were valued at before.
-So, for Commander staples and Modern staples, it’s best to hold onto these and sell them after rotation instead of before.
+So it’s best to hold onto Commander and Modern staples to sell after rotation instead of before.

-For MTG Arena, managing your card collection is a lot simpler.
-You can’t sell your old cards and the only way to get specific cards is by crafting them with wildcards, which you can’t outright buy, so there’s no way to buy individual cards like you can in paper Magic.
+Managing your digital card collection is a lot simpler.
+You can’t sell your old cards and the only way to get specific cards is by crafting them with wildcards, which you can outright buy, similar to buying singles like you can in paper Magic.

-The sets and packs sold through the MTGA client by WotC are digital commodities and short of limited time offers there can be an infinite number sold, so supply and demand don’t really factor in as much.
-When Standard rotates, you’ll have to settle for using the old cards in Historic.
+The sets and packs sold through the MTGA client by WotC are digital commodities and, short of limited-time offers, there can be an infinite number sold, so supply and demand don’t really factor in as much.
+You'll have to settle for using the old cards in Historic or Timeless when Standard rotates.

 Renewal Rewards and Events